GBatist/GBatist/README.md

 <br />
 - Web developer focused on the .Net stack and learning react.
 - Currently working at the Transportation Division of Trimble Inc.
-- Tutor of a very unique pug called Milka.
+- Owner of a very unique pug called Milka.
 - Interested in:
   - secure web development.
   - web hacking. 🐱‍💻